Jyuqi/AutoULTGen/Client/cmd_validation/htoxml/readme.md

-This tool is used to convert h to xml
+This tool is used to convert h to xml.
+Step:
+1. Define input file and path in input.txt
+2. Run xmlgen.py.
+Create xml which contains absolutely same structure with mhw.h files
+3. Run cmdconfiggen.py.
+From xml in the last step, filter useless infomation and create target xml.